-The existing habitat conditions at the proposed freight container location consist of a barren ground or mowed grass.
-Forested areas lie adjacent to north and west of the project area; however, no tree clearing or vegetation removal is required.
-There are no wetlands or waterbodies located within or adjacent to the property (Appendix A, Figure 3).
+The existing habitat conditions at the proposed greenhouse location consist of maintained mowed lawn.
+Forested areas are located approximately 190 feet to the east.
+There are no wetlands or waterbodies mapped within or adjacent to the greenhouse location (Appendix A, Figure 3).
+No vegetation or tree removal is required for the proposed project.
 Representative photographs of the proposed locations are provided in Appendix B.